How to set-up & use the Plug-in Power Meter

 - Power Factor - Decimal between 0 and 1.

 - Max W - Highest power draw in Watts.

 - Min W - Lowest non-zero power draw.

 - Overload - Optional overload setting.
 ‘Overload’ will flash when power draw exceeds this value.
-Press & hold ENERGY to adjust.
+Press for 2 seconds & release ENERGY to adjust.

 Four Common Power Meter Usage Examples

 1) Appliances that switch on and off all day (like refrigerators & pumps).

 Plug the appliance into the power meter for at least 24 hours.
 Note the total kWh used and compare this to the average on your power bill (kWh/day).
 An appliance that uses 1kWh in 24 hours, on a 10kWh/day bill, represents about 10% of total power usage.

 Got a drinks fridge that doesn't need to be on at all hours?
 A plug-in timer can solve that.

 2) Appliances that complete a set process (like kettles, dishwashers & washing machines).